forj-oss/docs/user/kits/redstone.rst

 	You can force "Puppet Apply" and speed up the process through the Jenkins "puppet-apply-all-nodes" job, or directly in a terminal session on the Maestro / Puppet master system

-Using "A la Openstack" mechanisms
+Using "Redstone" mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have full control of project creation by checking out the forj-config project and modifying the files that you need.

 .. note::
-	In the "A la OpenStack" blueprint, everything is threated as code.
+	In the "Redstone" blueprint, everything is threated as code.
 You must go through Gerrit mechanisms to edit project configuration.
 Otherwise, your changes will be dismissed the next time the puppet master runs.

 * Check out the forj-config project
 	Each forge has its own forj-config project.
 Make sure your ssh keys are added to the gerrit server.
 To approve a change, make sure your user account is a member of the forj-core group.